Parkland School District: Springhouse Middle School

 Springhouse Middle School is located in Allentown, on Springhouse road just behind the Administration building.
 It serves the southern half of the district, primarily south of Tilghman Street.

 Springhouse Middle School was initially a Junior High School serving grades 7–9.
 However, when the new High School was constructed and Troxell Junior High School closed, Springhouse began serving grades 6–8.

 In 2006 the school underwent a renovation and expansion due to overcrowding (spurring from numerous new developments in Upper Macungie).
 The D-wing, auxiliary gymnasium, health class rooms, and a new dedicated band room were part of the expansion.
 Despite this, the school is again dealing with overcrowding and in 2016 had to recently cede some of its sending area to Orefield.

 Students at Springhouse are assigned to teams of teachers that are instructors for core subjects.
 As of 2023 There are nine teams for 6th grade, and three teams each for 7th and 8th grades.
 The school also has language, music, art, and technology classes.
 Springhouse Middle School's 2016 performance profile indicated that the school has an academic score of 81.14.

 In 2014, the school became famous for becoming the first-ever Science Olympiad team to make the national competition, where they won the DuPont Enterprise Excellence Award.
 Springhouse has made the national competition in 2015 and 2016 as well, winning numerous gold medals in various categories.

 Elementary schools

 The school district maintains nine elementary schools, including:

 Cetronia Elementary School

 Cetronia Elementary School is currently rated the fourth best school out of the entire school district.
-With three floors and three hallways, the school holds almost 500 students during the school year.
+With three floors and three hallways, the school holds more than 500 students during the school year.
 Cetronia is the home of the "hedgehogs".
-The students are exposed to various extra activities, such as library, gym, music, and art.
-At grade 3, students are asked to choose an instrument to play throughout school until their graduation of high school.
+The students are exposed to various extra activities, such as the media center, gym, music, and art.
+At grade 4, students can choose an instrument to play throughout school until their graduation of high school.
 With cleanly kept playgrounds, a track, and a basketball court, the students are exposed to fresh air for 20 minutes of their day.
 They are also rewarded for good behavior with a STARS ticket in rare occasions.
 Those also lead to more rewards of playing video games with the principal and gift cards for various places.